 James H. Nicholson and Herman Cohen unveiled "I Was a Teenage Frankenstein" on the heels of the 1957 American International Pictures blockbuster "I Was a Teenage Werewolf."

 Here Professor Frankenstein schemes to create a living human from dead cadavers, after recovering a body from a catastrophic automobile wreck.
 The professor's experiment springs forth a monster that goes on a killing spree, and is known and remembered by moviegoers as the Teenage Frankenstein.

 Each full-color bust is individually numbered on bottom of display base and limited to only 100 pieces worldwide.

 Licensed and authorized by Susan Nicholson Hofheinz 2011.

 Collector's Note: Some assembly required.
 To display this bust, head must be set onto base.
 It could be mounted more securely if desired.
 External manufacturer's shipping carton is thin-walled soft cardboard and as a result the internal packaging box will show box dings/dents or push-ins from original shipping from manufacturer.
 We are not responsible for manufacturer defects in paint or casting of the actual bust as each is individually cast, molded and hand painted.

-Important Shipping Note: To purchase this item you must choose your desired shipping service at the drop-down menu above as well as in the shopping cart.
-Priority Mail shipping in the U.S. includes a required DIM Weight surcharge due to the size and weight of this package.
-Double-boxing or extra cardboard wrap available at added cost -- contact us before purchase.
+Important Shipping Note: U.S. shipping only for this item.
+The USPS adds a required DIM Weight surcharge due to the size and weight of this package.
+Double-boxing or extra cardboard wrap is available at added cost -- contact us before purchasing.